 There are three main types of dentures:

 Partial dentures.
 When just a few teeth are missing, partial dentures fill the gap.
-Partial dentures can be attached to natural teeth in several ways, the most conventional of which uses metal clasps that grip the natural teeth.
-Another option the dentist may offer is a partial denture, which adheres with precision attachments that are less noticeable.
+Partial dentures can be attached to natural teeth in several ways, the most conventional of which use metal clasps that grip the natural teeth.
+Another option the dentist may offer is a partial denture, which adheres to precision attachments that are less noticeable.
 Partial dentures can also be attached to crowns on the natural teeth.
-These crowns can actually improve the fit of partial dentures, and are often required with precision attachments.
+These crowns can actually improve the fit of partial dentures and are often required with precision attachments.

 The denture development process takes a few weeks and several appointments.
 Once your dentist or prosthodontist ( a dentist who specializes in the restoration and replacement of teeth ) determines what type of appliance is best for you, the general steps are to:

 - Make a series of impressions of your jaw and take measurements of how your jaws relate to one another and how much space is between them.